-Challenge number Detail of challenge 1 A significant proportion (65%) of children enter EYFS with poor language, speaking, listening and communication skills.
-(In school barrier) 2 Parenting of many disadvantaged pupils is limited as a result of their academic skillset, core values, mental health, attitude to school and learning and resilience.
-Employment rates are also low.
-This impacts pupil attendance, parental engagement in school, self-regulation and pupil aspirations and pupil attainment/starting points.
-3 25% of our PP have additional SEND barriers
+Challenge Detail of challenge number

+1 A significant proportion (65%) of children enter EYFS with poor language, speaking, listening and communication skills.
+(In school barrier) 2 The parenting capabilities of many disadvantaged pupils may face challenges due to various factors including their experience of education, core values, mental health, attitude towards school and learning, and resilience.
+Additionally, low employment rates contribute to these challenges.
+As a result, there can be an impact on parental engagement in school, self-regulation, pupil aspirations, and pupil attainment/starting points.
+However, it is important to note that with the right support and interventions, these challenges can be overcome, and positive outcomes can be achieved.
+3 25% of our PP have additional SEND barriers 4 Disadvantaged pupils do not attend school as often as their non disadvantaged peers.